RevontuletIntel/brand/README.md

 In daily use, the company may be referred to simply as Revontulet.

 >[!IMPORTANT]
->Please note that the word "Intelligence," despite being featured in the logo, is not a part of the company's official name.
-The inclusion of "Intelligence" as a sub-title is simply intended to clarify the activities and offerings of the company.
+>Please note that the word "Intelligence," despite being featured in the logo and online accounts, is not a part of the company's official name.
+The inclusion of "Intelligence" as a sub-title is intended to clarify the activities and offerings of the company and to distinguish it from other uses of the word Revontulet.

 ## The Story of the Name
 Revontulet  is Finnish for “northern lights” and translates to “fox fire.”
 In Finnish folklore, the aurora stems from the sparks of fur from an arctic fox running across the night sky.